 These steps are the first key steps in the MLRun architecture:

-Patient Monitoring Example
+Patient monitoring example

 In this demo we will learn how to Ingest different data sources to our Feature Store.

 Healthcare facilities need to closely monitor their patients and identify early indicators for medical intervention.
 Time is a key factor, the earlier the medical teams can attend to an issue, the better the outcome.
 Therefore, an effective system with real-time alerts can save lives.